 Imago therapy is a type of couples therapy designed to transform conflicts into opportunities for healing and growth.
 It was developed by Dr. Harville Hendrix and Dr. Helen LaKelly Hunt in 1980.
 The name is derived from the Latin word “imago,” which means “image.”

-According to the proponents, the frustrations in adult relationships has a connection with painful childhood experiences.
+According to the proponents, the frustrations in adult relationships have a connection with painful childhood experiences.
 They propound that if these core issues are addressed, the couple might find it easier to trust and love each other unconditionally (1)

 It is good to screen for any other psychological issues of both the partners and treat that before the application of Imago therapy.